How will you know if you should stick with your current strategic plan or if holding on is holding you back?

 - What environmental factors will or may change in the future?

 The strategic planning process asks a diverse group of stakeholders to work together to project the institution’s future.
-Through assessing the organization’s current state, the environment, and potential risks and disruptions, this group can create a roadmap toward the institution’s desired future.
+By assessing the organization’s current state, the environment, and potential risks and disruptions, this group can create a roadmap toward the institution’s desired future.
 This process also requires that stakeholders revisit the institution’s vision, goals, purpose, and outcomes to align them with the ideal state.
 The planning process also involves creating a quantifiable feedback system that ensures accountability.

 Five Reasons to Throw Out Your Strategic Plan